Supreme Court allows Pennsylvania to count contested provisional ballots, rejecting Republican plea

 Nakesha McGuirk, 44, a Democrat from Bensalem, sized up the line and said: “I did not expect the line to be this long.
 But I’m going to stick it out.”

-She faces a long work commute next week and worried about her ability to make it to the polls on Election Day.
-“I figured that rather than run into the risk of not getting home in time to go and vote, that it would be better to just do it this way early,” said McGuirk, a Harris supporter.
+McGuirk, a Harris supporter, faces a long work commute next week and worried about her ability to make it to the polls on Election Day.
+“I figured that rather than run into the risk of not getting home in time to go and vote, that it would be better to just do it this way early,” she said.

 Republican voter Patrick Lonieski, a Trump supporter from Buckingham, also found it more convenient with his work schedule to vote Friday in a county he called “pivotal” to the outcome.